NYPL-discovery/discovery-store-poster/README.md

 ## Usage

-The node-lambda npm package is used to invoke the lambda locally and to deploy it to AWS.
+The following describes how to set up your environment, create a test event, run the app against that event using `node-lambda`, and deploy the app to AWS.

 ### Setup